A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Approximation of -functions of a Kronecker sum

 \section{Approximation of $\varphi$-functions of a Kronecker sum}

-In this section, by using the tools presented in Section~\ref{sec:motivating}, we describe in detail how to approximate the action of single \mbox{$\varphi$-functions} on the same vector and the linear combination of actions of $\varphi$-functions.
+In this section, by using the tools presented in Section~\ref{sec:motivating}, we describe in detail how to approximate the action of single \mbox{$\varphi$-functions} on the same vector and the linear combination of actions of $\varphi$-functions, {which are the two tasks addressed by the algorithm \textsc{phiks}}.
 For instance, a $\nu$-stage explicit exponential Runge--Kutta integrator~\cite{HO10} with time step size $\tau$ is defined by

+{ Notice that for $\nu=1$ this integrator reduces to the exponential Euler method~\eqref{eq:expEul}, while for $\nu=2$, $c_2=1$, and $b_2=\varphi_2$ we retrieve the ETD2RK method~\eqref{eq:ETD2RK}.
+The generic scheme~\eqref{eq:RK} can be written in a compact way using the reduced tableau~\cite{LO14b}

-The matrix functions $a_{ij}(\tau K)$ and $b_i(\tau K)$ are linear combinations of $\varphi$-functions.
-Thus, each stage $\bb u_{ni}$ and the approximation $\bb u_{n+1}$ turn out to be linear combinations of actions of $\varphi$-functions, although not necessarily in form~\eqref{eq:lincomb}.
-In fact, it may happen that the $\varphi$-functions in $a_{ij}(\tau K)$ need to be computed at different time scales (see, for instance, $a_{52}$ in integrator~\eqref{eq:expRK4s5}).
-For this reason, instead of such a direct implementation, it could be more convenient to compute actions of $\varphi$-functions on the same vector, and use them to assemble $\bb u_{ni}$ and $\bb u_{n+1}$.
-We start by describing this procedure.
+Here and throughout the paper, by ``reduced tableau'' we mean that for each stage and for the final approximation $\bb u_{n+1}$ we write only the coefficients corresponding to the perturbation of the underlying exponential Euler scheme.} The matrix functions $a_{ij}$ and $b_i$ are linear combinations of $\varphi$-functions.
+Thus, each stage $\bb u_{ni}$ and the approximation $\bb u_{n+1}$ turn out to be {\emph{general}} linear combinations of actions of $\varphi$-functions, not necessarily in form~\eqref{eq:lincomb}.
+In fact, it could be more convenient to compute actions of different $\varphi$-functions on the same vector~\eqref{eq:diffphi}, and use them to assemble the stages and the final approximation {(see the discussion in Section~\ref{sec:column-wise}).} We start by describing this procedure.